MicrosoftDocs/PlayReady/Docs/Packaging/how-to-package-mp4-based.md

 </WRMHEADER>
 ```

 When a PlayReady client needs to play protected content, it will request a license for the content if it hasn't got any yet.
 To initiate the license request, the app developer may have provisioned the app with hardcoded or dynamic values for the KID array, LA_URL, and the behavior in case of a license request denial.
-The app has overriden the KID or KA_URL default values.
-If he hasn't, the client is expected to do the license request based on the default values found in the content header itself.
+The app has overriden the KID or LA_URL default values.
+If the developer hasn't, the client is expected to do the license request based on the default values found in the content header itself.

 For MP4 ISO files, Microsoft recommends following the ISO format specification and inserting the PlayReady Header in a 'pssh' box.

 **Example of an MP4 file containing a PlayReady Object**

-Here is a segmented MP4 file with a PlayReady Object that contains a PlayReady Header:
+The following figure shows a segmented MP4 file with a PlayReady Object that contains a PlayReady Header:

 ![PlayReady Header in MP4](../images/pro_with_prh.png)